Who We Are

 Buyers will arrange individual contracts with sellers, or assets may be sold in auctions.
 Some ecosystem services, such as water quality improvements, benefit specific local or regional contexts and communities, so the price will be determined by those localized stakeholders and buyers.
 Carbon and greenhouse gas markets, on the other hand, are not place-based; their price will be subject to broader market rates, and the pool of interested buyers will be much larger.

-ESMC’s marketplace will also allow forward purchases – so that buyers and sellers can enter into a purchase agreement for assets that are not yet complete.
+ESMC’s market program will also allow forward purchases – so that buyers and sellers can enter into a purchase agreement for assets that are not yet complete.
 ESMC will, however, also have one or more annual auctions for assets that are open or unclaimed by ESMC members.
-While ESMC will not set the price, our marketplace will likely entail rules such as minimum price floors.
+While ESMC will not set the price, our market program will likely entail rules such as minimum price floors.

 ESMC will take a per-unit cost recovery fee from ecosystem service asset transactions.
 ESMC’s fees will hold steady or even decrease as market volume grows, since ESMC is a non-profit and only needs to cover its operating expenses.

 ESMC will publish its fees to buyers and sellers.
 All fees will be deducted from transactions themselves.

 ESMC will manage the ledger and execution of transactions.